-Parameter Prior Posterior - MAP Posterior - Standard deviation $AM{11}$ $\mathcal{N}(0.445, 0.1)$ 0.41 0.046 $AM{12}$ $\mathcal{N}(-1.78, 0.1)$ -1.75 0.078 $AM{13}$ $\mathcal{N}(1.63, 0.1)$ 1.64 0.068 $AM{14}$ $\mathcal{N}(-0.0543, 0.1)$ 0.085 0.071 $AM{15}$ $\mathcal{N}(0.367, 0.1)$ 0.52 0.075
+Parameter Prior Posterior - MAP Posterior - Standard deviation

+AM{11} $\mathcal{N}(0.445, 0.1)$ 0.41 0.046

+AM{12} N(-1.78, 0.1) -1.75 0.078

+AM{13} N(1.63, 0.1) 1.64 0.068

+AM{14} $\mathcal{N}(-0.0543, 0.1)$ 0.085 0.071

+AM{15} $\mathcal{N}(0.367, 0.1)$ 0.52 0.075

 Figure 12.
 Comparison of uncalibrated and calibrated AeroModule predictions with the New MEXICO measurements in terms of the normal force amplitude.
 The grey areas (violin plots) are constructed from 500 draws of the posterior predictive distribution.
-The Aero-Module predictions are obtained from the surrogate model and are essentially indistinguishable from the full Aero-Module results, which have therefore been omitted for the sake of clarity.

-6 Conclusions
+Conclusions 6

-In this article we have proposed a computationally efficient framework to calibrate model parameters in aerodynamic wind turbine models.
+- 500 In this article we have proposed a computationally efficient framework to calibrate model parameters in aerodynamic wind turbine models.
 The three main ingredients that we use are: (i) a (polynomial) surrogate model that approximates the wind turbine model, (ii) a sensitivity analysis to determine the most influential parameters, and (iii) Bayesian inference to calibrate parameters in a probabilistic setting.
 The Bayesian inference step, which is typically computationally very expensive to solve, is made computationally affordable through the use of the surrogate model.
-Evaluating 10 MCMC iterations takes less than an hour with the surrogate model, whereas it would take weeks with the full Aero-Module model (when running on a desktop computer).
+Evaluating 10^5 MCMC iterations takes less than - 505 an hour with the surrogate model, whereas it would take weeks with the full Aero-Module model (when running on a desktop computer).
 The polynomial nature of the surrogate model furthermore allows quick evaluation of the Sobol' indices in the sensitivity analysis.
-The entire framework, known as UQ4Wind, is built around the UQLab software and tested on TNO's aerodynamic code Aero-Module.
+The entire framework, known as UO4Wind, is built around the UOLab software and tested on TNO's aerodynamic code Aero-Module.

 Two realistic calibration studies have been performed with our proposed UQ4Wind framework in this paper.
-In the first test case, we have used part of the DanAero experimental dataset to show how airfoil polars can be calibrated using normal force measurements.
+In the first test 510 case, we have used part of the DanAero experimental dataset to show how airfoil polars can be calibrated using normal force measurements.
 The sensitivity analysis clearly indicated that out of the lift, drag and moment coefficients, the lift coefficient is most influential.
 After calibrating the lift coefficient values at the four radial sections, an excellent match with the experimental data was observed.